-SGD Help: Literature
+SGD Help: Literature page

 The Literature page for a gene can be accessed via the gene's Literature tab and lists all manually curated references for the specified gene.
 The references can be browsed by literature type (Primary, Additional, Review) or by their annotations to the gene in SGD.
 Each citation includes links to the paper in SGD and PubMed, as well as PubMed Central and/or a Full-Text article, whenever available.
 SGD gathers references via an automated search of PubMed for papers whose titles or abstracts contain “yeast” or “cerevisiae;” these papers are reviewed manually by curators and linked to relevant genes and literature topics by SGD curators.

 SGD gathers references via an automated search that looks in PubMed records for papers whose titles or abstracts contain the word "yeast" or "cerevisiae".
 These papers are reviewed manually by SGD curators, and relevant papers are added to the database and linked to the appropriate genes.
 During this process, the references are also classified as to the type of information they contain for a gene.
 A reference may be further reviewed and used to make annotations to phenotype, Gene Ontology (GO), or Regulation annotations and/or to update the Locus Summary page for a gene.

 Literature curation is an ongoing project at SGD.
 For some loci, we have not yet reviewed all of the literature.
 The Literature Curation Summary shows the number of curated references and the date a paper was last curated for this feature.

 In addition, SGD users often let us know when we have missed a paper relevant to S. cerevisiae.
 Please contact us if you think a paper should be added to the database, by using our suggestion form or emailing email@example.com

 Primary Literature: Literature that either focuses on the gene or contains information about the gene’s function, biological role, cellular location, phenotype, regulation, structure, or disease homologs in other species.